onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The Third Temple IS our third story - a universal one that houses all of humanity
     third time's a charm!
+    the first temple of god was for the few chosen ones the second temple of modernity - science, capitalism & democracy - was for the individual self the third temple of god is for ALL! a story cannot be physically destroyed with rockets its not that complicated really
+    focusing on rebuilding the temple instead of perfecting the story is like missing the forest for the trees in a perfect UNIVERSAL story antisemitism does not exist - it simply wouldn't happen if the self becomes expanded to encompass all
-    a story cannot be physically destroyed with rockets The way to commune/interface with the creator is to commune with the synergistic aggregate of human creativity, the source of which is the universe.
+The way to commune/interface with the creator is to commune with the synergistic aggregate of human creativity, the source of which is the universe.
 God's way of participating in the world is through us and our choices and
 A creator doesn't create just once - he never stops, and in fact his epistemological creativity should only accelerate If there's a creator, surely he wants us to continue creating - the most creative thing to do is to create a sandbox for open-ended creativity!